mdeguzis/documents/makefiles/makefile-conditionals.md

 ## ifeq formatting

 Conditional statements should be written without indention .If there is no indention, Make will treat it as a directive for itself; otherwise, it's regarded as a shell script.
+The action can be indented beneath ifeq or else, but not the directive.

 Example code: